masaccio/numbers-parser/docs/api/development.rst

 ``make bootstrap`` requires
-`PyObjC <https://pypi.org/project/pyobjc/>`__ to generate font maps, but this dependency is excluded from Poetry to ensure that tests can run on non-Mac OSes.
-You can run ``poetry run pip install PyObjC`` to get the required packages.
+`PyObjC <https://pypi.org/project/pyobjc/>`__ to generate font maps, but this dependency is excluded from default Poetry installs to ensure that tests can run on non-Mac OSes.
+You can run ``poetry install --with bootstrap`` to get the required packages.

 Credits
 -------